Kshitij0007/Group_chat/README.md

-# Build A Group-Chat App Using Node.js
+#A Simple Group-Chat App Using Node.js

 ## Running the program